 2.1 The Non-covalent Interactions Form Multiple Hairpin Topological Loops along the Gating Pathway of Oxidized mTRPV3 at 42⁰C

-Together, after the largest hairpin with a 23-residue loop in the VSLD/pre-S1 interface melts, two largest hairpins follow.
+Together, after the largest hairpin with a 23-residue loop in the VSLD/pre-S1 interface melts, two largest hairpins appear.
 One has a 9-residue loop in the pore domain starting with S620 and through Y622 and F654 and ending with Q646.
-The other contains an 8-residue loop from D519 to F526, Y565 and R567 in the VSLD/S4-S5 linker interface.
-The total numbers of all non-covalent interactions and hairpin sizes along the gating pathway from D396 to K705 become 41 and 87, respectively (Figure 2).
+The other contains an 8-residue loop from D519 to F526, Y565 and R567 linking the VSLD with the S4-S5 linker.
+The total numbers of all non-covalent interactions and hairpin sizes along the gating pathway from D396 to K705 are 41 and 99, respectively (Fig. 2).

 2.4.
-Reduced mTRPV3 Has the Different Largest Hairpin in the Outer Pore
+Reduced mTRPV3 has the Largest Hairpin in the Outer Pore

-2.5 2-APB Can Open Reduced mTRPV3 at Low Temperature without Significant Changes in the Largest Hairpin Size and the Total Hairpin Sizes along the Gating Pathway
+2.5 2-APB Can Open Reduced mTRPV3 at Low Temperature without a Significant Change in the Total Hairpin Sizes along the Gating Pathway